stabix/stabix/doc/slip_transmission_toolbox.rst

   Some authors demonstrated a strong correlation between misorientation between grains in a bicrystal and the grain boundary energy through crystal plasticity finite elements modelling and molecular dynamics simulations [#SuttonBalluffi_1995]_, [#Ma_2006]_, [#Li_2009]_, [#Bachurin_2010]_, [#Sangid_2011]_ and [#Sangid_2012]_.
 Some authors studied the stability of grain boundaries by the calculations of energy difference vs. misorientation angle through the hexagonal c-axis/a-axis [#Faraoun_2006]_.

+  The misorientation and disorientation equations are given in the `crystallographic properties of a bicrystal. <bicrystal_definition.html>`_

-  The |matlab| function used to calculate the misorientation angle is: `misorientation.m <https://github.com/czambaldi/stabix/tree/master/crystallo/misorientation.m>`_
+  The |matlab| function used to calculate the misorientation angle is: `misorientation.m <https://github.com/stabix/stabix/tree/master/crystallo/misorientation.m>`_

 Stress Criteria
 ---------------